FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 The	purpose	of	this first	exercise	is	to	make	sure	it	is	clear	how	a	coalescence tree	is	simulated.
 We will use R so a little familiarity with this language will help.
 First, let	us try to	simulate	a	coalescence tree	for	five gene	copies by	hand:

-1. Start	by	drawing	on a piece of paper a	small circle	for	each	of	the	five	gene	copies on	an	invisible line	(with	space	for drawing	a	tree	above them).
+1. Start	by	drawing	on a piece of paper a	small circle	for	each	of	the	five	gene	copies.
+They should be lined up on	an	invisible horizontal line	and you should leave enough	space	above the circles for drawing	a	tree	above them (which we will do shortly).
 We will henceforth call these five circles "nodes" and label them "1", "2", "3", "4" and "5".

 2. Also,	make	a	list	of	the	node	names.
 You	can	either	do	this	by	hand	or	you	can	do	it	in	R	by simply	writing: